About The Founder

 Stone and his family have a home in Northwest Columbus.
 While Stone is the "One Stone" of Two Birds One Stone Learning, the "Two Birds" are his wife, Mayuko and daughter, Madeline Ayako.

 When Stone isn't busy with Two Birds One Stone Learning, LLC, he spends time serving at Columbus-area career centers as a certified English to Speakers of Other Languages (ESOL) instructor for newly arrived immigrants and refugees.
 From 2014 to 2017, Stone served as the Vice President representing the Ohio region for the Great Lakes Chapter of the JET Alumni Association.
-He continues to support the local chapter when his busy schedule allows by mentoring new teachers bound to Japan with training sessions and mentoring and help newly returned participants readjust to life in the US.
+He continues to support the local chapter when his busy schedule allows by mentoring new teachers bound to Japan with training sessions and mentoring and helping newly returned participants readjust to life in the US.

 In the Summer of 2017, TBOSL officially began publishing material for Business English teachers, tutors, and students.